DrMaxPower/Mildew-Detection-in-Cherry-Leaves/README.md

 ***Validation*** is made from a seperate folder from the test set.
 To make an analogy, we dont want to train on laying a puzzel or an iq test and validate our skills whit a puzzel or test we alredy done.

 The train test and validation ratio is 70%, 20% and 10%.
-This is an iso standard.

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks